Preventive Cardiology Program

 The assessment will include the following interventions:

-- Creation of exercise prescription
+- Create an individualized exercise prescription

 The following websites offer more information on healthy eating and living.